-The Offeror must have a valid Alaska business license at the time the contract is awarded.
-Acceptable evidence that the Offeror possesses a valid Alaska business license may include the following:
+The Offeror shall have a valid Alaska business license at the time the contract is awarded.
+To qualify as an Alaska bidder under AS 36.30.321, and Offeror shall have a valid Alaska business license at the time designated, in the RFP, as the deadline for submitting proposals.
+Acceptable evidence that the Offeror possesses a valid Alaska business license may include any one of the following: